suman527/Open-Source-LLMs-on-Your-Own-Computer/README.md

  ## Project Overview
 The project is divided into three major phases:

-## Project 1: LLaMA Deployment using WasmEdge and Docker
+## Project 1: Deploying the LLaMA Model with WasmEdge
-Focus: Model setup, prompt-based inference, and integration with chatbot UI.

-Deployed the Meta-LLaMA-3.1-8B-Instruct-Q5_K_M.gguf model using a WebAssembly runtime (llama-simple.wasm) inside a Docker container powered by WasmEdge.
+We set up the Meta-LLaMA-3.1-8B-Instruct-Q5_K_M.gguf model inside a Docker container using WasmEdge to enable lightweight, efficient, and portable inference via WebAssembly.

+✅ Pulled WasmEdge Docker image

+✅ Mounted model and runtime files

-Ran inference with a command-line prompt to test text generation.
+✅ Ran inference with llama-simple.wasm

-Configured LobeChat to act as a UI frontend using an OpenAI-compatible local API endpoint.

-Enabled real-time interaction with the model through a minimalistic chat interface.

-Key tools: Docker, WasmEdge, llama-simple.wasm, Meta-LLaMA-3.1-8B, LobeChat.
+✅ Enabled prompt-based completion generation

-## Project 2: Augmenting the Chatbot with External Knowledge (RAG)
+## Project 2: Enhancing the Chatbot with Retrieval-Augmented Generation (RAG)
-Focus: Integrating a vector database to enhance factual accuracy.
+We improved chatbot intelligence by integrating Qdrant (a vector database) to support Retrieval-Augmented Generation (RAG), allowing the model to utilize external structured knowledge for domain-specific queries.

-Created a vector store using Qdrant, and ingested external domain-specific data (e.g., chemistry concepts).
+✅ Created a vector store from chemistry.csv

-Converted structured data (chemistry.csv) into embeddings and stored it in a vector database for similarity search.

-Developed a RAG API server to respond to user questions by combining retrieval and generation.

-Built a public-facing web chatbot and a Discord bot, both capable of producing informed answers using the vector knowledge base.

-Submitted screenshots of conversations and vector collection API results for validation.
+✅ Queried the vector DB using an API

+✅ Connected API responses to the chatbot UI

+✅ Deployed the RAG-enhanced chatbot on the web and Discord

-## Project 3: Fine-Tuning the Model with Domain-Specific Data
+## Project 3: Fine-Tuning LLaMA for Political News
-Focus: Specializing the chatbot for political news content.

-Curated a training dataset (politics.txt) with political news headlines.

-Formatted the dataset into Alpaca-style JSON (finetune.json) for instruction tuning.
+We customized the chatbot for the politics domain by fine-tuning the LLaMA model using news headline data.
+This demonstrated the model's adaptability to specific verticals.

+✅ Created dataset: politics.txt, finetune.json

-Uploaded the dataset to Hugging Face Datasets.
+✅ Uploaded dataset to Hugging Face: suman50/Fine_tune_dataset

-Fine-tuned the model on Google Colab using the Unsloth framework and shared the training notebook.
+✅ Fine-tuned the model using Unsloth in Colab: Notebook Link

-Hosted the fine-tuned model on Hugging Face and deployed a public inference API.
+✅ Hosted the fine-tuned model with inference API + UI

 Demonstrated the effectiveness of fine-tuning through chatbot screenshots and accessible endpoints.